 One thing that has helped tremendously with the health and well-being of people with diabetes is specialized footwear.
 The footwear ultimately provides the proper support and circulation, which is key to people with diabetes.
 There’s a wide array of ways that diabetic shoes and sneakers contribute to a more comfortable, healthy life for those with diabetes.
-Read on to discover the top reasons you need diabetic shoes.
+Read on to discover why you need diabetic shoes.

 Why Are Diabetic Shoes Important?

 People with diabetes can sometimes deal with peripheral neuropathy (PN), a type of nerve damage caused by chronically high blood sugar and diabetes.
 It can lead to many health issues, including numbness, loss of sensation, and foot pain.

 Given that PN affects the feet the most, this is one of the reasons why diabetic shoes are so important.
 They offer breathing room for better circulation and great arch support.
 Most importantly, they can mitigate the formation of ulcers, calluses, and even skin breakdown.

 Regular footwear comes in all shapes, sizes, and styles.
 While this is a boon for the rest of the population, people with diabetes have special needs.
 Their condition means they’ll need to avoid the following:

 - Shoes ending in a point, creating the potential for ingrown toenails

 - Shoes with rough stitching, which may contribute to skin breakages and bruising